xezian/liri-node-app/README.md

 # Hello, and welcome to liri-node-app
 ## liri stands for "language interpretation and recognition interface"
-### she is like a simplified command line version of iPhone's 'siri'
+### it's like a simplified command line version of iPhone's 'siri'
 - liri.js can currently take in one of the following commands:

 > * `my-tweets`